arg3nt/wikipedia-crawler/README.md

 A multithreaded python web crawler that mostly uses built-in libraries.
 Downloads and stores the links between all webpages in English Wikipedia.

+## Running the program

+To run the program, navigate to the root directory of the repo and run `python3 main.py` (note: assuming python3 has been installed)

 ## Major libraries used

 * [queue](https://docs.python.org/3/library/queue.html)